gTaN21/LogDump/README.md

 # Value Generator and Text File Writer

-**A Python script that generates unique numerical values within a specified range and writes them to a text file, ensuring precision and adaptability for various applications.**
+**A Python script that generates unique numerical values within a specified range separated by a multiplicative ratio and writes them to a text file.**

 ## Key Features